The LL.M. program is limited to students who have:

 Because the Moritz LL.M. program requires large amounts of analytical reading and writing, as well as being able to participate in very interactive classes, we require that you have sufficient knowledge of the English language to succeed in your program of study.
 Candidates whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS).

-NOTE: Due to the COVID-19 pandemic, The Ohio State University will temporarily accept the following tests from any international student applying to begin enrollment for spring, summer, or autumn 2021 for undergraduate, graduate, or professional admission:
+NOTE: Due to the COVID-19 pandemic, The Ohio State University will temporarily accept the following tests from any international student applying to begin enrollment for autumn 2021 and spring 2022 admission:

 - TOEFL Home Edition (minimum score 80)